VladSurubariu/medii_si_platforme_de_dezvoltare_proiect1/README.md

 - DecideWinnerTest_Draw

 ## Projects
-- Project 1 and it's refactoring is available on the master branch
+- Project 1 is available on the master branch
+- Project 1's refactoring is available on feature/refactoring
 - Project 2 is available only on feature/second-project-initial-commit branch